Aharonov-Bohm effect, local field interaction, and Lorentz invariance: Questions concerning the standard viewpoint of the Aharonov-Bohm effect

-The result of our analysis invokes another important question: Is the local field interaction picture really irrelevant to describe the Aharonov-Bohm effect?
-In fact, equivalence of two different approaches for describing the electromagnetic interaction energy is well established in classical electrodynamics~\cite{griffiths99}.
-For a current distribution ($\mathbf{j_1}$) in the presence of a magnetic field $\mathbf{B}_2$~$(=\nabla\times\mathbf{A}_2)$ from another source, the interaction energy of the two independent sources is given by $\frac{1}{c}\int\mathbf{j}_1\cdot\mathbf{A}_2 d\mathbf{x}$, coupling of the current and the vector potential ($\mathbf{A}_2$).
+Next, we address the the two different ways of describing the electromagnetic interaction between the charge and fluxon.
+In fact, equivalence of the two different approaches for describing the electromagnetic interaction energy is well established in classical electrodynamics (see e.g., Ref.~\onlinecite{griffiths99}).
+For a current distribution ($\mathbf{j_1}$) in the presence of a magnetic field $\mathbf{B}_2$~$(=\nabla\times\mathbf{A}_2)$ from an independent source, the interaction energy of the two entities is given by $\frac{1}{c}\int\mathbf{j}_1\cdot\mathbf{A}_2 d\mathbf{x}$, coupling of the current and the vector potential ($\mathbf{A}_2$).
 Alternatively, it can be expressed as $\frac{1}{4\pi}\int\mathbf{B}_1\cdot\mathbf{B}_2 d\mathbf{x}$, where $\mathbf{B}_1$ is the magnetic field generated by the current $\mathbf{j}_1$.
-When it is applied to the AB effect, the general consensus is that only the potential picture is valid.
+When it is applied to the AB effect, the general consensus is that only the potential-based approach is valid.
 It is hard to see why and how the equivalence is broken in a quantum mechanical treatment of the interaction.
-If one tries to maintain the standard viewpoint that only the potential-based model is relevant, it should be explicitly shown how the equivalence of the two model is broken, which has never been done.
-In the following, we argue that this is not the case, and the equivalence of the two approaches is maintained also in quantum theory.
+To prove that only the potential-based model is relevant, it would be necessary to show how the equivalence of the two model is broken.
+In the following, we show that this is not the case, and that the equivalence of the two approaches is preserved also in quantum theory.